Re-cycling polluted air

 The smog free bike

 The ‘Smog Free Bicycle’ is based on a similar technology and employs a positive-ionization filter mounted on the handle bars.
-Air flows through the filter when the bicycle is in motion, removes particles from the polluted air, and literally giving the cyclist a breath of fresh air.
+Air flows through the filter when the bicycle is in motion, removes particles from the polluted air, and literally gives the cyclist a breath of fresh air.

 The design of the first Smog Free Bicycle prototype was inspired by the manta ray, a fish that filters water for food.
 It was launched in June 2017 at the World Economic Forum in Dalian, China, in partnership with ‘ofo’, China’s leading bike-sharing programme, and ‘Tezign’, a Shanghai-based design platform.
 Soon though it will not only be cleaning the air in China’s urban giants, as European cities like London, Paris, and Luxembourg are also interested in introducing the bike as a part of their bike-sharing programs.